 Looking for a New Marketing Job in DC?
 First, Master the Art of Networking

-The importance of networking when looking for your next role cannot be understated, whether you’re actively seeking a mid-to senior-level marketing or communications job in Washington, D.C. or just considering a new professional opportunity.
+The importance of networking when looking for your next role cannot be understated, whether you’re actively seeking a mid-to-senior level jobs or just considering a new opportunity.

 As many job seekers will find, especially here in the Capitol region, countless roles are not even publicly posted–and, if they are posted, it’s often simply a formality because a candidate has already been identified.